On installation, it will ask for your TracPlus Username and Password.

 Set the tick box to see all recent activity.

 Tap on the ‘Auto-Centered’ icon on the top toolbar.
 There are two options shown.
-Tap on either the ‘Auto-Centered On’ or the ‘Auto-Centered Off’ to turn the centering function on or off.
+Tap on either the ‘Auto-Centered On’ or the ‘Auto-Centered Off’ to turn the centring function on or off.

 If Auto-Centered is on and you are viewing the track data for an asset on the map, then the map will automatically move to remain centred on this asset as the tracking reports are updated.